gdq12/CurrentOpinion_Sustainability/README.md

 ![non_influencer_age](images/non_influencer_age.png)

 This initial analysis demonstrates the effect of tweet bots have on twitter data and also indicates the need of an implementation in the pipeline to eliminate tweet bot tweets prior to analysis.

+### Improvements to be made

+- implement algorithm to prune out tweetbot activity
+- clean up all codes from jupyter notebook into .py files
+- optimize topic modeling
+- use another mongodb cloud for pipeline (DB document isn't free!)
+- implement the extraction and transformation from local host (macbook pro early 2011) to an AWS cloud service
+- implement final EDA into a Dash board